ongbw/parallel_svd/README.md

 # parallel_svd
-This github repository contains the MATLAB and C++ source code used to generate results for the SIMAX publication,
+This github repository contains the MATLAB and C source code used to generate results for the SIMAX publication,
 "A distributed and Incremental SVD Algorithm for Agglomerative Data Analysis on Large Networks" [(doi entry)](http://dx.doi.org/10.1137/16M1058467).
 This code provides no guarantees, and is